electron/rebuild/README.md

                                other than your system's -m, --module-dir             The path to the app directory to rebuild -w, --which-module           A specific module to build, or comma separated list of modules.
 Modules will only be rebuilt if they also match the types of dependencies being rebuilt (see --types).
-  -e, --electron-prebuilt-dir  The path to electron-prebuilt -d, --dist-url               Custom header tarball URL -t, --types                  The types of dependencies to rebuild.
+  -e, --electron-prebuilt-dir  The path to the prebuilt electron module -d, --dist-url               Custom header tarball URL -t, --types                  The types of dependencies to rebuild.
 Comma
                                separated list of "prod", "dev" and "optional".